ldwillia/SL3ME/README.md

 ################ USAGE INSTRUCTIONS #####################################
 The file SL3ME.py is a python3 library containing a single function called "calculate_SLME".
 It can also be called as a script to plot an example using mock CdTe absorbance data.

-The calculate_SLME function expects a function in the directory called "am1.5G.dat".
+The calculate_SLME function expects a file in the directory called "am1.5G.dat".
 This is the AM1.5G solar spectrum, found at: https://www.nrel.gov/grid/solar-resource/assets/data/astmg173.xls

 By accessing the AM1.5G solar spectrum file, you agree to the NREL data disclaimer: